Six Easy Ways to Spot a Fake Rolex

 - Rolex has only ever manufactured one watch with a transparent case and that’s extremely rare.
 If you see a glass-back case on a watch, it’s probably a copy

 - Rolex has never made a skeleton dial.
 Many fakes feature this, stay away

 - Oyster Perpetual Rolex watches are made with a screwed-back case, they have never made pop-up versions

 - Rolex Oysters are manufactured of stainless steel, gold or platinum.
 Chrome or chrome-plate has never been used

-- The case of a Rolex President is platinum, yellow or white gold.
+- The case of a Rolex President is platinum, yellow, rose or white gold.
 They have never been stainless steel or two-tone stainless and gold

 - Rolex is a Swiss company that has manufactured watches in other countries, They include the U.S, Mexico, Italy and Venezuela.
 Never China.
 A “Chinese-made Rolex” is a fake